Suzanne van Veen

-Suzanne van Veen (born 3 October 1987 in Naaldwijk) is a Dutch professional racing cyclist.
+Suzanne van Veen (born 3 October 1987) is a Dutch professional racing cyclist.
 Van Veen signed her first professional contract in 2005 when she became part of the Buitenpoort-Flexpoint Team.
 She still rides for the team, now known as Team Flexpoint.

 Her first professional success came in 2006 in the national track championship in Alkmaar.
 She came second in the scratch race, behind Adrie Visser.
 During the Six-days of Rotterdam, van Veen and pacemaker Joop Zijlaard attacked with 17 laps to go in a women's derny race and lapped the field.